 Top 5 Benefits of a Community Association

-The biggest benefit to living in a well-established Community Association is the amenities involved.
+The biggest benefit of living in a well-established community with an association is the amenities involved.
 The money that you put towards your fees goes towards maintaining amenities that will greatly improve your neighborhood.
 Some of the amenities that fees can contribute to include:

 - Common Area Landscape